Pre Form - On Sticky Header

 Logistics Term

-What is the meaning of Peak Season Rates Definitions?
+What is the meaning of Peak Season Rates?

 Also known as peak season surcharges, peak season rates are the temporary charges imposed on shippers by carriers during the peak season.
 Peak seasons are common, starting mid-August until October, when the freight volumes are highest.
 This is one of the year’s busiest seasons when retailers want their shipments delivered as early as possible.
 However, the start and end of the peak season might vary slightly every year.
 This is one of the busiest times for carriers.